Protect Yourself – Updated April 2026

 3. You chase losses

-Continuing to gamble in an attempt to win back lost money.
-This is one of the most common and most destructive behavior patterns in problem gambling.
+Continuing to gamble in an attempt to win back lost money is one of the most destructive patterns in problem gambling and often leads to much larger losses.

 😰

-Do you feel restless, irritable, or depressed when you cannot gamble?
-Or do you feel shame and guilt after gambling sessions?
+Feeling restless, irritable, or depressed when you cannot gamble, or feeling shame and guilt after gambling sessions, are signs of dependency.

 💔